zaphosting/docs/docs/contagion-firststeps-dashboard.md

 ---
 id: contagion-firststeps-dashboard
 title: "Contagion: Dashboard overview"
-description: "Information about the dashboard of an Contagion server from ZAP-Hosting"
+description: "Discover how to efficiently manage and optimize your Contagion server with a clear overview of all key features and options → Learn more now"
 sidebar_label: Dashboard
 services:
   -   - gameserver-corekeeper-contagion